Sustainable Every Day Carry Items

 Moon Reusable Cup.
 Photograph: Moon

 Tea, coffee, hot chocolate, whatever your drink of choice is (herbal tea for me) a reusable mug can help you save money and keep your drink warmer for longer.
-Personally I have two reusable coffee cups, both serving different purposes.
+Personally, I have two reusable coffee cups, both serving different purposes.

 The Moon cup pictured above I use when in the workspace where sturdiness is essential.
-The cup features a 360* pour angle and smooth base avoiding any scratches.
-While I don't have a hot drink when driving the brand assures this mug should fit standard cup holders.
+The cup features a 360* pour angle and smooth base, avoiding any scratches.
+While I don't have a hot drink when driving, the brand assures this mug should fit standard cupholders.
 Moon offers the cup in two colours; black or white.

 Produce Bags